-- The student must register for the class by the deadline set by DMACC. - A contract must be signed by both the student and a parent and turned in prior to registration of the class. - The student must meet all prerequisites for the desired class(es). - Since these classes are online and have flexibility where they are scheduled, the student will be required to have NHS classes in every other available block (i.e. 1 block of a DOCA class, 3 blocks of NHS classes). - The student will earn 1 NHS credit for every 2 4 credit class taken.
-The student will earn 0.5 NHS credit for a 1credit class. - Textbooks for these classes are mailed to Nevada High School.
-The student must return the textbook to the NHS Guidance Office immediately at the completion of the class. - If the NHS term/semester ends on a different date, at the completion of the DOCA class, Juniors and Seniors who have a B- or better in their NHS classes can apply for "open campus" by completing the required form, having it signed by a parent, and turning it into the Guidance Office.
+- The student must register for the class by the deadline set by DMACC. - The student must meet all prerequisites for the desired class(es). - Since these classes are online and have flexibility where they are scheduled, the student will be required to have NHS classes in every available period. - The student will earn 1 NHS credit for every 2 4 credit class taken.
+The student will earn 0.5 NHS credit for a 1 credit class. - Textbooks for these classes are mailed to Nevada High School.
+The student must return the textbook to the NHS Guidance Office immediately at the completion of the class. - O If the NHS term/semester ends on a different date, at the completion of the DOCA class, Juniors and Seniors who have a B- or better in their NHS classes can apply for "open campus" by completing the required form, having it signed by a parent, and turning it into the Guidance Office.
 If approved, these students will be allowed to leave campus during the time that the college class was scheduled.
 If not approved, they will need to stay at NHS for the entire day. - If the student drops the class for any reason, the student will be rescheduled into a NHS class at the earliest opportunity. - Since these classes follow the college semester calendar, final grades are entered into PowerSchool for these classes at the ends of Terms 2 or 4, depending on the semester they are taken. - All grades and credits earned will be entered on the student's NHS transcript and calculated into their NHS cumulative GPA and Class Rank.